 Instead of spending money to get the extra miles I needed, I spent about an hour posting 9 stories worth 200 miles each.
 The participation miles from the Barclaycard Travel Community posted with the close of my next statement, giving me enough miles to complete my redemption.

 After redeeming 20,800 miles, I only had 195 left.
-At this point, that’s so few miles that I’d cut my loses and close the card in hopes of churning it again in the future.
+At this point, that’s so few miles that I’d cut my losses and close the card in hopes of churning it again in the future.
 But let’s not forget about that 5% rebate!
-It’s a blessing and curse…
+It’s a blessing and a curse…

 The Problem (Part 2)